 Sec.
-8104-7.4 - Community Business District (CBD) Overlay Zone The purposes of this overlay zone are to:
+8104-7.4 - Community Business District (CBD) Overlay Zone

 - a.
 Identity community business districts with unique historic character which justify special permit requirements and standards so as to preserve or re-create the historic character of the district; - b.
 Preserve the historic character of buildings and structures within the district; and - c.
-Allow deviations of certain development standards, parking standards, landscape standards, and sign standards of as required by this Chapter the zoning ordinance to permit the alteration or construction of buildings and structures, consistent with the design guidelines adopted under the applicable Aarea Pplan or Sepecific Pplan, so as to preserve or re-create the historic character of the district. - d.
-Encourage mixed-use development projects as a means to revitalize a community business district, encourage pedestrian circulation, maximize site development potential, create an active environment while promoting a traditional village-style mix of retail, restaurants, offices, civic uses, multi-family housing multifamily dwellings and other compatible land uses.
+Allow deviations of certain development standards, parking standards, landscape standards, and sign standards as required by this Chapter to permit the alteration or construction of buildings and structures, consistent with the design guidelines

+- adopted under the applicable area plan or specific plan, so as to preserve or re-create the historic character of the district. - d.
+Encourage mixed-use development projects as a means to revitalize a community business district, encourage pedestrian circulation, maximize site development potential, create an active environment while promoting a traditional village-style mix of retail, restaurants, offices, civic uses, multifamily dwellings and other compatible land uses.